 In this worksheet, you will explore the various parts of a groundhog and learn about their unique features.
 Groundhogs, also known as woodchucks, are fascinating animals with distinct physical traits that help them survive in their natural environment.
 Label the parts of the groundhog to enhance your understanding of its anatomy & perfect for grade 3 students.
-Hope you will like it.
+Hope you like it.
 You can download this worksheet (PDF) using the link at the worksheet’s end.

 Label The Body Parts Of The Groundhog Worksheet For Kids